-- Serving as a translator on how to access Medicaid services.
-This includes alternative languages, Braille, sign languages, and translation due to illiteracy. - Arranging for or providing translation services (oral or signing) that assist the individual to access and understand necessary care or treatment covered by Medicaid.
+- Accompanying an individual/family to the physician's office to translate from Spanish to English medically related information between the MD and the individual. - Serving as a translator on how to access Medicaid services.
+This includes alternative languages, Braille, sign languages, and translation due to illiteracy. - Arranging for or providing translation services (oral or signing) that assist the individual to access and understand necessary care or treatment covered by Medicaid. - Developing translation materials that assist to access and understand necessary care or treatment covered by Medicaid.